top of page

 The comparison here shows the stark reality of political education amongst Indian politicians, as female politicians are much more educated than male politicians but still lag in terms of representation, and portrays an evident link between literacy and politics for women in India.

-As you see the political representation of women in India is quiet low and we could only hope for things to change around in the coming years.
+As you see the political representation of women in India is quiet low and hopefully things change around in the coming years with the incoming new age of awareness among the masses and the women, and with the legislation support such as Women Reservation Bill 2023.

 stay tuned for more.